 In 1983, Germany is a divided country.
 The East is communist, the West capitalist.
 Plus, the Cold War between the US and Russia is on an all-time high.

-In this politically volatile climate, East German citizen Martin Rauch (Jonas Nay) is sent on an undercover spy mission to West Germany.
+In this politically volatile climate, a young man from East Germany called Martin Rauch (Jonas Nay) is sent on an undercover spy mission to West Germany.
 Dutiful Martin does a good job.
 However, he soon finds himself in several situations where he is driven by his emotions rather than his head, which can be quite dangerous for a spy…

 The Location: So close, but worlds apart